zahzag/MM1-Software/README.md

 ##### And 600000 is the duration of sending jobs to server (10 min)
 ##### And 1000000 is the repeat parameter which distributed exponentially between 1M and 1.6M to ensure the exponential jobs handling.
 Big repeat  lead to big workload

-NB : the jobs arrival rate for each frequency should be always less than the service rate of this frequency , if is not , the system will fall on overflow ,
+NB : the jobs arrival rate for each frequency should be always less than the service rate (𝜆 < 𝜇), if is not the case, the system will fall on overflow.

-To compute the maximum arrival rate for each frequency , we lunch the system for the first time for each frequency , and take the mean service rate for each frequency , then we compute the service rate when the cpu utilization is 10% , 20%, 30%, … ,90% using the mathematical relation : arrival_rate = cpu_core_utilization*mean_service_rate .
+To compute the maximum arrival rate (𝜆) for each frequency , we lunch the system for the first time for each frequency , and take the mean service rate for each frequency (𝜇) , then we compute the service rate 𝜇 when the CPU utilization 𝜌 is 10% , 20%, 30%, … ,90% using the mathematical relation : arrival_rate 𝜆 = 𝜌 * 𝜇

-After collecting arrival_rate values that we use 10%, 20%,... of cpucore using a chosen frequency , we collect them on an array and run for each frequency his arrival rate values ( lamdas) .
+After collecting arrival_rate values that we use 10%, 20%,... of cpucore using a chosen frequency, we collect them on an array and run for each frequency his arrival rate values (𝜆).

+Since we are focusing in this study on Ondemand governor with frequency within minFreq and maxFreq, choosen arrivale rates (𝜆) for each CPU utilization were those selected by maxFreq.

-After running the simulation , the client start sending jobs with specified mean arrival rate exponentially . the server accept each job with his length , and save it on a queue . by respecting the aspect of FCFS , the server start handling each job one by one .
+After running the simulation , the client start sending jobs with specified mean arrival rate exponentially . the server accept each job with his length , and save it on a queue . by respecting the aspect of FCFS , the server start handling each job one by one.

-When the jobs queue become empty , the server compute metrics like Mean service rate ,Mean response time , highest reached state, cpu time , execution time ,etc ; and save those results on a excel file named "wookbook.xlsx.
+When client send the packet RESET2 and the server jobs queue become empty , the server compute metrics like Mean service rate ,Mean response time , highest reached state, CPU time , execution time ,etc ; and save those results on a excel file named "wookbook.xlsx.

-# NB :
-if we didn’t disable SPeedStep , the cpu will always change his frequency even if we use the governor ”userspace” and we fix the frequency , it will be changed always

 # Contribution
 Feel free to contribute more resources or suggest updates by opening a pull request or issue in this repository.